 A trust company is a legal entity that can serve as an agent or trustee on behalf of a trust.
 They can be either stand-alone entities or divisions of commercial banks.
 If you’re planning to use trusts as part of your estate planning process, a trust company can likely help by serving as trustee.
 They can also play a role in other aspects of your financial plan.
+Consider working with a financial advisor as you do estate planning.

 What Is a Trust Company?